 Top Computer Science Conferences Ranking Methodology

 Guide2Research indexes major conferences in the area of computer science and electronics.
-The ranking of top conferences is based primarily on the H5-index indicator provided by Google Scholar in tandem with other valuable indicators including the indexing of proceedings, sponsoring bodies, number of editions, and the profiles of its steering committees.
+The ranking of top conferences is based primarily on the endorsements of leading and well-respected top scientists to the academic events.

 What is H5-index?